Marshami/recipes_rating_prediction/README.md

 data = pd.merge(interactions_df, recipes_df, on='recipe_id', how='inner')
 ```

-### Step: Split Data into Training and Testing Sets

-Split the data into training and testing sets to evaluate the model's ability to generalize to unseen data.

 ```py
 # Select additional features
 X = data[['minutes', 'n_ingredients', 'n_steps', 'calories', 'protein_DV', 'carbs_DV']]